0MrError0/BufferOverflowGuide/README.md

 ## Step 4 Finding the Right Module.

->**If we Type !mona modules we see that **
+>**If we Type !mona modules**

 ![eip_vuln_all_False](https://user-images.githubusercontent.com/102399357/232207719-dcbe0868-9373-4b63-9440-c975f59908ea.png)

 <br />

-### In the above we see that Brainpan.exe itsef it Vuln and all the Stcak Protections are Beinged Set to False ALR which is Address space layout Randomization NEX Non executable stack ,SEH etc.
+### In the above we see that Brainpan.exe itsef it Vuln and all the Stack Protections are Being Set to False ALR which is Address space layout Randomization NEX Non executable stack ,SEH etc.

 <br />